congzhou-web/M-Array-Construction-Method/README.md

 ## M-Array-Construction-Method

-A new method of M-Array construction based on non-zero maps theory.m-array with a large array size and close numbers of rows and columns is constructed by dividing and splicing m-sequence.
+A new method of M-Array construction based on non-zero maps theory.
+M-Array with a large array size and close numbers of rows and columns is constructed by dividing and splicing m-sequence.
 Comparing with existing methods, the advantages of the algorithm include larger array size, more balanced number of rows and columns, and lower computational complexity.
 If needed, the method in this paper is flexible enough that the number of rows and columns of